How to Beat Escape Rooms

 “Should have read those blog posts, huh?”

-Some escape room enthusiasts will tell you to create a discard pile on the floor, someplace that you can stash items you have already used.
+Good escape room enthusiasts will tell you to create a discard pile on the floor, some place that you can stash items you have already used.
 I would like to put a little spin on this idea.
 Irrelevant things can be set aside this way, but anything that could be connected to a puzzle, I would advise bringing to your solving table.
 If there’s a prop inside the room, one of many loose objects to provide theming, sure, you can go ahead and set that aside.
 Don’t waste time thinking about it.

 Listen carefully to the clues provided for you, they might not always be the most obvious.
 You couldn’t ask, “Hey Mister Serial Killer, how do we get out of your house?”
 So you can’t ask for help at our location.
 You may receive help, however, but it will come at the will of the cannibalistic killer who captured you.
 We’ll just see if he wants to play with his food.
 When playing an escape room at The Basement, we carefully and artfully fold our clues into the storytelling of the room.